 For instance, if you’ve already asked the prospect about a problem in your last conversation, don’t ask him the same question again.

-4. Practice the art of “strategic silence”
+4. Do practice the art of “Strategic silence”

 People new to sales think that great salespeople sell more because they know how to talk well.